The Secrets of Generating Art Ideas

 *Homework alternatives

 Many art teachers can legitimately argue that art homework would not get done in their communities.
 Others will argue that only some families in their communities would support and encourage their children to do art homework.
 I agree that this feels unfair to some children.
 If this is a serious issue, consider in-class alternatives, but continue to do whatever is possible to cultivate other kinds of homework culture.
 This link is a proposal for homework that is not homework in the traditional sense.
-It is "thinkwork".
+It is "thinkwork" to be done outside of class.

 Realistic Options

-If expecting students to make projects at home is unrealistic, plan the class sequence to provide a similar curriculum without the homework component.
+If is unrealistic to expect students to make projects at home, plan the class sequence to provide a similar curriculum without the homework component.
 Use three sessions when students work at three different ways of finding good ideas for artwork.
 The next two sessions could be used to produce one art work based the experiences of the first three sessions.
-Students are required make choices that grow out of their first three sessions.
-This can go way beyond simply making a selection, although it may start with a selection process.
-Once a selection is made, the mind keeps working to improve the ideas.
-It may be better to instruct the students to hide (put away) their selections of their own planning in order to get them to creatively respond to the work itself (not the plan) as they work.
-Ask them how they can continue what was done in the first three sessions as they work on the choices made by working on the final project.
+Students are required to make choices that grow out of their first three sessions.
+Once students select an idea to develop you might even instruct the students to hide (put away) their preliminary work in order to get them to creatively respond to the materials and content of the work itself as it develops as they work.
+Think of all the preliminary planning as mind preparation, but not as a final plan.
+Ask them how they can continue what was done in the first three sessions as they work on on the final project.
 There could be many variations on this.

 ~~~~ END ~~~